WuchiOnline/ThrowAssist/README.md

 # License

-Wuchi's Throwing Assist is licensed under the MIT License.
+Wuchi's Throw Assist is licensed under the MIT License.